What is UX Strategy?

 During my research, I came across this blog on Invision about creating a UX strategy guide for helping designers make better decisions by Alex Souza.
 Before you move forward in this section, I suggest you download the UX Strategy Guide here.

-This UX strategy guide can help UX designer/team in the following four categories –
+This UX strategy guide can help UX designer/teams in the following four categories –

 Understanding the problem